UCAS - School Contextual Information

 Judd students perform at an exceptional level at GCSE.
 Some key highlights include:

-- In recent years over 90% of the students have achieved 5 or more GCSEs at A grade or better.
+- In recent years between 80 and 90% of students have achieved 5 or more GCSEs at 7 grade or better.

-- The majority of all grades are A*,9 or 8 for the last four years.
+- More than half of all grades are A*, 9 or 8 for the last six years in a row.

-- Around 30% of Y11 gain GCSEs that are all A grades or better.
+- Around a quarter of Y11 gain GCSEs that are all grade 7 or better.

-Students in year 11 are entered for 10 GCSEs, IGCSEs or Level 2 certificates and the most able mathematicians also take the Free Standing Maths Qualification (FSMQ) or the Further Mathematics GCSE.
+Students in year 11 are entered for 10 GCSEs and the most able mathematicians also take the Free Standing Maths Qualification (FSMQ) or the Further Mathematics GCSE.

 The Sixth Form

-The Sixth Form has roughly 340 students.
-Almost all of our Y11 students satisfy the entry requirements to return to Year 12, around 85% remain in the school and they are joined by over 60 students from other schools (boys and girls) – entry is competitive with many travelling long distances (up to 30 miles).
+The Sixth Form consists of more than 500 students.
+Almost all of our Y11 students satisfy the entry requirements to return to Year 12, around 85% remain in the school, and they are joined by over 100 students from other schools (boys and girls) – entry is competitive with many travelling long distances (up to 30 miles).

-Students are expected to study 4 subjects in Year 12, with approximately 40% continuing with 4 in Year 13; some Double Mathematicians take 5 subjects.
+Students are expected to study 4 subjects in Year 12, with approximately 40% continuing with 4 in Year 13; a small number in our current Year 13 study 5 subjects.
 All students have the opportunity to study for an Extended Project, with the most able students encouraged to do so.
 The school does not enter students for AS qualifications in reformed A level subjects.

 Maths and Sciences are very popular at A Level.
 Together they make up around 60% of the A Level entries in the school.